 For a Scheduler profile to take effect, you must associate it with at least one radio or VAP interface.
 To associate the Scheduler profiles, select the Scheduler Association tab in the Manage section.
 By default, there are no Scheduler profiles created, so no profile is associated to any radio or VAP.
 The Scheduler profile needs to be explicitly associated to a radio or VAP configuration.
-Only one Scheduler profile can be associated to any radio or VAPs.
+Only one Scheduler profile can be associated to any radio or VAP configuration; however, a single profile can be associated to multiple radios or VAPs.
 If the Scheduler profile associated with a VAP or radio is deleted, then the associated profile to the VAP or radio is removed implicitly.
 If the radio is operationally disabled, then all the VAPs associated to that radio are also operationally disabled irrespective of the VAP configuration.